 Twente is the other Dutch team.
-Their car looks very cool: it has a tilting array, so can gather more power on the road.
-It also has a big budget and the expensive cells.
+Their car looks very cool: it has a tilting array, so can gather more power on the road in early morning and late afternoon.
+It also has a big budget and the expensive GaAs cells.
 But they have a blow-out and roll the car.
 Good news: not only does the driver walk away, but the array is undamaged.
 They manage to repair the suspension and to finish the race.
 We pass their improvised workshop on the side of the road.
-That’s not a good way to move into fifth place.
+That’s not a good way to move into fifth place overall.

 At each checkpoint Irving notes the arrival times of the cars ahead of us.
 We start the day about 90 minutes behind MIT, which is the only silicon car ahead of us.
 The UNSW’s director of services, Neil Morris, has been a fan of the team and provided support.
 He wanted to know whether we would beat MIT.
 Well, we’ve passed Cambridge and Stanford and things are going well.
 Each checkpoint brings us closer.
 Can our luck hold out?